 In a glass baking dish place pollock fillets.
-Pour 1 can of coconut milk over pollock.
+Pour one can of coconut milk over pollock.
 Make sure that coconut milk is warm enough that the milk will pour smoothly without clumps of hardened coconut cream.
-Zest 1 blood orange over fish, then squeeze juice of same blood orange over fish.
+Zest one blood orange over fish, then squeeze juice of same blood orange over fish.
 Sprinkle with sea salt, chili powder and chopped fresh garlic.
-Spice heavily before cooking, or plan on seasoning after because the coconut milk mellows out the flavors.
+Spice heavily before cooking, or plan on seasoning after because the coconut milk mellows out the flavor.
 Place slices of blood orange on top of fish and place fish in 400°F oven.
 Bake for 30 minutes.
 Remove from oven and garnish with fresh cilantro.
 Serve over rice.
 Thicken remaining coconut milk from pan with a little corn starch to make a sauce if desired.

-Roasted Asparagus and Blood Orange Salad with Blood Orange Vinagrette.
+Roasted Asparagus and Blood Orange Salad with Blood Orange Vinagrette

 * 1 shallot peeled and sliced thin